Your child’s pediatrician may give you a growth chart that explains how your child compares physically to other children his age.

 High percentiles may be less worrisome.

-“Gaining more weight than appropriate is almost always a caloric imbalance, taking in more calories than burning, and often can be adjusted with diet recommendations and activity changes,” Forster said.
+“Gaining more weight than appropriate is almost always a caloric imbalance, taking in more calories than burning, and often can be adjusted with diet recommendations and activity changes,” Holz said.

 Height is more difficult to dissect.

-“Our growth charts do not predict at what age a child stops growing, so charts do not always correlate with how tall or heavy a child will be later in life,” Forster said.
+“Our growth charts do not predict at what age a child stops growing, so charts do not always correlate with how tall or heavy a child will be later in life,” Holz said.

-Pediatricians don’t want parents leaving the doctor’s office confused, reminds Forster.
+Pediatricians don’t want parents leaving the doctor’s office confused, reminds Holz.